LeoVen/spaceship-sprites/README.md

 # Spaceship Sprites

-Spaceship Sprites is a port of a random ship sprite generator to rust.
+Spaceship Sprites is a port of a random ship sprite generator to typescript.

 This is a work in progress.